August 6, 2019

 You were efficient.
 Your apps…less likely.

-GPS-based mileage trackers are eating phone battery life and consume data like they are a bottomless pit.
+GPS-based mileage trackers are eating phone battery life and consuming data like they are a bottomless pit.
 There’s a constant promise that this problem will be optimized.
 But the only solution came from cell phone network providers who instead of cutting off your data will overcharge you at the end of the month, without you even knowing that you are over your limit.

 So now you know what you should’ve known before you downloaded that mileage tracker.